 As well as getting yourself camera-ready, keeping the possibility of being called to a face-to-face interview or assessment centre in mind will mean you’re not caught out.

 The UK government has implemented some extraordinary measures in an exceptionally short period of time to counter the spread of the coronavirus.
 Needless to say, it has caught many companies by surprise and disrupted workflows, events and normal hiring practices.
 There is plenty of information out there about the steps you need to take to limit the spread of the pandemic.
-If at this stage of the article you’re wondering what all the fuss is about, please visit the NHS guide to the coronavirus or the GOV.uk information page.
+If at this stage of the article you’re wondering what all the fuss is about, please visit the NHS guide to the coronavirus or the GOV.UK information page.

 Following up on applications: patience is a virtue

-Your rights for renting under coronavirus
+Your rights while renting

 The protection for renters unable to make payments announced by the government early in the pandemic has been extended into September.
 After this time, your landlord will be able to evict but must give you a three-month notice period.
 That is, unless your landlord got a possession order or the bailiffs were due before the coronavirus outbreak – in which case, you will be entitled to two weeks’ notice.
 If you have concerns about your accommodation, do try to work out an agreement with your landlord for late payment or a payment plan and check the above section to see if you are eligible for benefits.
 There are slightly different processes for lodgers, but homeless support charity Shelter has published a good guide on its website.
 The Citizens Advice Bureau also provides information about benefits and renting during a pandemic.